dotnet/docs/docs/desktop-wpf/migration/convert-project-from-net-framework.md

 ### A brief aside on multi-pass compilers

-After removing the offending file from the Bean Trader sample, we can re-build and will get four errors.
-Didn't we use to have one?
+After removing the offending file from the Bean Trader sample, you can re-build and will get four errors.
+Didn't you use to have one?
 Why did the number of errors go up?
-The C# compiler is a [multi-pass compiler][multi-pass-compiler].
+The C# compiler is a [multi-pass compiler](https://blogs.msdn.microsoft.com/ericlippert/2010/02/04/how-many-passes/).
 This means that it goes through each source file twice.
 First the compiler just looks at metadata and declarations in each source file and identifies any declaration-level problems.
-Those are the errors we've fixed.
-Then, it goes through the code again to build the C# source into IL (those are this second set of errors that we're seeing now).
+Those are the errors you've fixed.
+Then, it goes through the code again to build the C# source into IL (those are this second set of errors that you're seeing now).

 > [!NOTE]
-> The C# compiler does more than just two passes (as explained in [Eric Lippert's blog on the topic][multi-pass-compiler]), but the end result is that compiler errors for large code changes like this tend to come in two waves.
+> The C# compiler does more than just two passes (as explained in [Eric Lippert's blog on the topic](https://blogs.msdn.microsoft.com/ericlippert/2010/02/04/how-many-passes/)), but the end result is that compiler errors for large code changes like this tend to come in two waves.

 ### Third-party dependency fix-ups (Castle.Windsor)

 Another class of issue that comes up in some migration scenarios is API differences between .NET Framework and .NET Core versions of dependencies.
 Even if a NuGet package targets both .NET Framework and .NET Standard or .NET Core, there may be different libraries for use with different .NET targets.
 This allows the packages to support many different .NET platforms, which may require different implementations.
 It also means that there may be small API differences in the libraries when targeting different .NET platforms.

-The next set of errors we see in the Bean Trader sample are related to Castle.Windsor APIs.
-The .NET Core Bean Trader project is using the same version of Castle.Windsor as the .NET Framework-targeted project (4.1.1), but the implementations for those two platforms are slightly different.
+The next set of errors you see in the Bean Trader sample are related to `Castle.Windsor` APIs.
+The .NET Core Bean Trader project is using the same version of `Castle.Windsor` as the .NET Framework-targeted project (4.1.1), but the implementations for those two platforms are slightly different.

-In this case, we see the following issues that need fixed up:
+In this case, you see the following issues that need fixed up:

-1. `Castle.MicroKernel.Registration.Classes.FromThisAssembly` is not available on .NET Core.
+1. `Castle.MicroKernel.Registration.Classes.FromThisAssembly` isn't available on .NET Core.
 There is, however, the similar API `Classes.FromAssemblyContaining` available, so we can replace both uses of `Classes.FromThisAssembly()` with calls to `Classes.FromAssemblyContaining(t)` where `t` is the type making the call.
-1. Similarly, in Bootstrapper.cs, `Castle.Windsor.Installer.FromAssembly.This` is unavailable on .NET Core.
+1. Similarly, in *Bootstrapper.cs*, `Castle.Windsor.Installer.FromAssembly.This` is unavailable on .NET Core.
 Instead, that call can be replaced with `FromAssembly.Containing(typeof(Bootstrapper))`.

 ### Updating WCF client usage

-Having fixed the Castle.Windsor differences, the last remaining build error in the .NET Core Bean Trader project are that `BeanTraderServiceClient` (which derives from `DuplexClientBase`) does not have an `Open` method.
-This is not surprising since this is an API that was highlighted by the .NET Portability Analzyer at the beginning of this migration process.
+Having fixed the `Castle.Windsor` differences, the last remaining build error in the .NET Core Bean Trader project are that `BeanTraderServiceClient` (which derives from `DuplexClientBase`) doesn't have an `Open` method.
+This isn't surprising since this is an API that was highlighted by the .NET Portability Analzyer at the beginning of this migration process.
 Looking at `BeanTraderServiceClient` draws our attention to a larger issue, though.
-This WCF client was autogenerated by the [Svcutil.exe][svcutil] tool.
+This WCF client was autogenerated by the [Svcutil.exe](../../framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md) tool.

 **WCF clients generated by Svcutil are meant for use on .NET Framework.**